fiskaltrust/interface-doc/doc/appendix-de-kassensichv/operation-modes/on-premise-platforms/linux.md

 **Please make sure to install the latest Mono version**.
 The default versions in the package repositories are usually extremely outdated, so please follow the official [Mono guidelines](https://www.mono-project.com/download/stable/#download-lin-ubuntu) to get the latest packages.
 We recommend to use at least version 6.8.0, if possible.

 Other than that, no specific software needs to be installed (aside from the dependencies Mono has).
+When using a Swissbit TSE, it might be required to install the `libc` or `glibc` packages, as these are required by Swissbit's libraries.

 ## Supported packages